MikeCarbone/deco-server/README.md

 # Deco Server

-Deco Server is an easy way to set up a web server that is compatible with the Deco protocol and ecosystem of apps.
+Deco Server is an easy way to set up a web server that is compatible with the Deco protocol and ecosystem of plugins.

 ## Installation